 Dance Africa Bazaar At-A-Glance

 - When: Every Memorial Day weekend, a three-day affair.
-Usually, it runs from noon until 8 PM in the evening, and until about 10 PM on Saturday evening.
+It runs from noon until 8 PM in the evening, and until about 10 PM on Saturday evening.

 - Where: Near the Brooklyn Academy of Music in the Downtown Brooklyn Cultural District, near BAM.